qwc-services/qwc-services.github.io/src/topics/Reports.md

 - To restrict document templates to specified roles, create `Document template` resources and permissions as desired.
 These permissions will also apply to any reports included as subreports by a parent report.

-- Test your report, either through the QWC2 interface, or via a direct call to the document service, i.e.:
+- Test your report, either through the QWC interface, or via a direct call to the document service, i.e.:

         http://localhost:8088/api/v1/document/MyReport.pdf?feature=<fid>